Updated July 7, 2023

 - Deprecation can be announced in any release.

 - Deprecated APIs are not removed from Angular immediately.
-They are kept in the next two major releases from the release it is announced in and then removed in the next major release.
+They are kept in the next two major releases from the announced release and then removed in the next major release.

 - Dependencies must be updated on major releases while it is optional with a minor release.